BolunDai0216/PyMuJoCoBase/README.md

 ## TODO

-I plan to translate all of the examples in the [MuJoCo Mini Course](https://pab47.github.io/mujoco.html) into Python.
+I plan to translate all of the examples in the [MuJoCo Bootcamp](https://pab47.github.io/mujoco.html) into Python.
 Current progress: (2/12).

 - [x] Projectile with drag
 - [x] Control a simple pendulum